BestTimesToVisit.com Logo

 nature

-Drive the iconic Going-to-the-Sun Road in July or August, when wildflowers explode in vibrant colors along the route.
-Stop at Lake McDonald for a picnic, and keep an eye out for wildlife like bighorn sheep.
+Drive the iconic Going-to-the-Sun Road in July or August, when wildflowers paint the mountainsides in vibrant hues.
+Stop at Lake McDonald for a picnic amidst breathtaking scenery.
 Consider a bike ride for a more immersive experience.

 Best time: July-August